nathadriele/redshift-to-s3-unload-dag/README.md

 - Proper execution of the UNLOAD query.
 - Correct file creation in S3 with the expected name and format.

-### Result
+### View Results

-The data from the specified Redshift table will be unloaded to the S3 bucket in Parquet format, with filenames including the previous day's date.
-Verify the output by accessing the S3 bucket.
+Once the DAG has completed, verify that the data has been successfully unloaded from the specified Redshift table and stored in the designated S3 bucket.
+The exported file will be named according to the format exported_data_YYYY-MM-DD.parquet, reflecting the previous day's date.

 ### Contribution to Data Engineering